§727. Powers of the parish president; penalties for violations

 G. In the event of an emergency declared by the parish president pursuant to this

-any order, rule, or regulation promulgated pursuant to this Chapter, shall be fined not
+order, rule, or regulation promulgated pursuant to this Chapter, shall be fined not more than

-more than five hundred dollars, or confined in the parish jail for not more than six
+five hundred dollars, or confined in the parish jail for not more than six months, or both.

-established under this Chapter shall be employed directly or indirectly for political
+under this Chapter shall be employed directly or indirectly for political purposes.

 I.(1) Each parish or police jury president, through the parish director of homeland

-parish emergency management advisory committee, to offer advice and counsel to the
+emergency management advisory committee, to offer advice and counsel to the parish or

-parish or police jury president on homeland security and emergency management issues
+police jury president on homeland security and emergency management issues set forth in

-set forth in the report prepared in accordance with Paragraph (4) of this Subsection.
-The
+the report prepared in accordance with Paragraph (4) of this Subsection.
+The parish or police

-committee or shall designate the parish director of homeland security and emergency
+or shall designate the parish director of homeland security and emergency preparedness to

-preparedness to serve as the chairperson.
-If the parish or police jury president serves as
+serve as the chairperson.
+If the parish or police jury president serves as the chairperson, the

 (ii) A chief executive officer from one of the municipalities of the parish, as a